All Episodes

 A dozen members.

-Doesn't mean they'll vote no right now, but they're not for it now.
+Doesn't mean they'll vote no right now, but they're not for it now, which means even if you have a lot of listeners, Sean, you have millions of people listening right now.

 Even if you're represented by a Democrat, pick up the phone and call your member of Congress and let them know how strongly you are opposed to this bill.

-They will have a mortgage to pay off without the house because of the debt in this bill.
+They will have a mortgage to pay off without the House because of the debt in this bill.

 So call your member of Congress right now and tell them why you're against this.

-Uh, I think we can still hold at least a dozen of them off right now, and and then let's just give us time to get more of the information about what's in the bill.
+I think we can still hold at least a dozen of them off right now, and then let's just give us time to get more of the information about what's in the bill.

 There's so much bad stuff in the bill that we just need to keep getting the information out.